SiteSupra/sitesupra-docs/docs/database_and_audit.rst

 Database (Doctrine 2) and EntityAudit
 =====================================

-SiteSupra uses `Doctrine ORM <http://www.doctrine-project.org/>`_ for database operations (a nice introduction is available also in `Symfony docs <http://symfony.com/doc/current/book/doctrine.html>`_).
+SiteSupra uses `Doctrine ORM <http://www.doctrine-project.org/>`_ for database operations (a nice introduction to Doctrine is available at `Symfony docs <http://symfony.com/doc/current/book/doctrine.html>`_).

+..
   However, SiteSupra supports content versioning, which is implemented using `EntityAudit library <https://github.com/simplethings/EntityAudit>`_.

   This implies some interesting features, such as abstract entities, custom id generation and some other things that will be covered in this article.

-Doctrine configuration
+Doctrine Configuration
 ----------------------

 In most cases you do not need to configure anything but set up database credentials in ``supra/config.yml``.
 Commonly,